zmacario/OpenCV-4-on-ODROID-XU4/README.md

 # OpenCV 4.1 on ODROID-XU4
-## How to compile and install OpenCV 4.1.2 on Ubuntu 18.04.3 LTS (Bionic Beaver) with Python 3.6.8 under ODROID XU4.
+## How to compile and install OpenCV 4.1.2 on Ubuntu 18.04.3 LTS (Bionic Beaver) with Python 3.6.8 under ODROID-XU4.

 ### 1. Start updating your system with the following commands on terminal:
 ```bash